CYBERPHRENIA/CYB3RPHR3NIA/README.md

 DO NOT INTERACT🔪

-× RACISTS, HOMOPHOBES/TRANSPHOBES, SEXISTS, ECT…
+× RACISTS, HOMOPHOBES,TRANSPHOBES, SEXISTS, ECT…

 × ANTI-FURRIES, ANTITHERIANS OR ANTIALTERHUMANS

 × TROLLS

-× NO RELIGION FORCING
+× NO RELIGION FORCING, I'm happy with my own as a Satanist and Mother Earth believer

 Overall any kind of harrassment too you pathetic being.